Menditect/documentation/docs/definitions/test-suite.md

 ## Definition

-A test suite is an executable part of a test configuration and consists of a collection of test cases that are intended to be used to test a software program to show that it has some specified set of behaviours.
+A test suite is an executable part of a [Test Configuration](test-configuration) and consists of a collection of [Test Cases](test-case) that are intended to be used to test a software program to show that it has some specified set of behaviours.

 ## Properties
 | Name | Description |